ardiantutomo/cinch-assignment/README.md

 I prepare 2 API endpoints for the product list and product details.
 The product list endpoint has a filter and pagination feature.
 The product details endpoint is used to get the product details by id.
 The product list is simpler (flattened) than the product details endpoint (providing all nested information).

+I also provided the seeders for dummy data and user. (you can also register a user and use the access token to access the protected routes)

+## Dummy User Credentials

+-   **Email:** test@example.com
+-   **Password:** password

 ## Setup

 1. Clone the repository: